 - LOOK AHEAD

-The Look Ahead tab on the left allows you to see how courses that you are considering taking affect your degree audit.
-Enter the subject and course number(you can select multiple), check the “Courses you are considering” box to make sure you selected the right ones, and then select “Process New” at the top.
-Your standard degree audit will display, with those courses you just selected listed in blue text and marked as PLANNED.
+The Look Ahead option allows you to see how potential future courses would be used in your degree audit.
+Enter the subject(s) and course number(s); then click the Process New button.
+Your standard degree audit will display, with the courses you just selected listed in blue text and marked as PLANNED.

 - GPA CALCULATOR

 There are three options on the GPA Calc tab: